When anguish takes over and nothing feels steady anymore, peace doesn’t come from figuring it out, it comes from finding ground.

 And when you're ready to recognize what's rising within you, what's needed is a gentle mirror and a way to see yourself clearly, without pressure or performance.

-As you move through them, creative presence, held in nature, supports your return to yourself in the timing that’s right for you.
+As you move through any of it, creative presence, held in nature, supports your return to yourself in the timing that's right for you.

 A Creative Journey Back To Yourself